Center on the Future of War

 graduates

-Launching one of the nation's major annual security meetings: the Future Security Forum
+Organizing the Future Security Forum; one of the nation's major annual security meetings

-The Center created a joint ASU/New America annual meeting on pressing security challenges with high level speakers from government, the media, the military, the academy, industry, and civil society, reaching thousands of influential attendees and viewers, and elevating ASU’s profile as a university leader in security policy.
+The Future Security Initiative organizes a joint ASU/New America annual meeting on pressing security challenges with thought leaders from government, the media, the military, the academy, industry, and civil society, reaching thousands of attendees and viewers, and showcasing ASU’s growing profile as a university leader in interdisciplinary security policy.

 Learn more